- FoodSearcher Tool

 The U.S. pumpkin market is regarded as limited and seasonal.
 Pumpkins are grown for processing and fresh for ornamental sales through you-pick farms, farmers’ markets and retail sales.
 Libby’s (owned by Nestlé Company) have almost 90 percent of the North American market for canned pumpkin with 90 percent of it sold in only 4 months, from October to January.
 The USDA Economic Research Service reports that the demand for fresh specialty pumpkins continues to expand as consumers look for new and interesting variations.
 Also, according to Nielsen, the total sales of pumpkin-flavored food, beverages, personal and household goods in supermarkets and convenience stores across the U.S. increased almost 80 percent between 2011 and 2015.
 Sales of those items totaled more than $360 million in 2015.
 Additionally, the pumpkin spice industrial complex in 2018 is a more-than $600 million market, up from $500 million three years ago.

-According to the USDA Economic Research Service, over 90,000 acres of pumpkins were grown in the US in 2014, producing 1.5 billion pounds of usable pumpkins with more than 2 billion produced overall.
-The top nine states together (Illinois, Michigan, New York, Ohio, Pennsylvania, and California) producing approximately percent of them.
+According to the USDA National Agricultural Statistics Service, nearly 67,000 acres of pumpkins were harvested in the US in 2018, producing more than 1.5 billion pounds of usable pumpkins with more than 2 billion produced overall.
+The top nine states together (Illinois, Michigan, New York, Ohio, Pennsylvania, and California) produced approximately half of them.
 Approximately 15 percent of the pumpkin acreage is used to make processed pumpkin products.
 Illinois remains the leading processed pumpkin producing state, producing more than the other 5 leading states combined and about half of the national total.
 Pumpkin varieties for commercial canning are all Cucurbita. moschata, a tan-colored (rather than orange), firm-fleshed, and elongated fruit.
-The most common variety used for processed pumpkin is Libby’s Select Dickinson, The average pumpkin yield per acre among the top six states was 22,083 pounds and range from 14,500 to 37,500 pounds.
+The most common variety used for processed pumpkin is Libby’s Select Dickinson, In 2016 the average pumpkin yield per acre among the top six states was 24,100 pounds and ranged considerably from 11,100 to 38,900 pounds.

 Sources and References